cs1302uga/cs1302-tutorials/github-setup.md

    This creates a public / private key pair in the default location: `~/.ssh/`.

-1. View your public key using `cat` and copy its output to your clipboard (usually by selecting the text in your terminal, then right clicking on the selection and selecting "Copy"):
+1. View your public key using `cat` and copy its output to your clipboard (usually by selecting the text in your terminal, then right clicking on the selection and clicking "Copy"):

    ```
    $ cat ~/.ssh/id_rsa.pub